weka/csi-wekafs/selinux/README.md

 enable pod access to WekaFS-based Persistent Volumes, and it should be applied on each Kubernetes worker node that is intended to service WekaFS-based persistent volumes.

+The provided policy allows processes with `container_t` seclabel to access objects having `wekafs_t` label (which is set for all files and directories of mounted CSI volumes).

 The policy comes both as a Type Enforcement file, and as a precompiled policy package.
 In order to use Weka CSI Plugin with SELinux enforcement, the following steps must be performed: